LSFLK/Copper-hub/README.md

 kubectl apply --filename grafana.yaml
 ```

-This will create the namespaces `monitoring` and `grafana` and will bring up all components in there.
+This will create the namespaces `monitoring` and `grafana` and will bring up all components there.

+Use port 3000 to access grafana.

 To shut down all components again you can just delete that namespace: